codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/detail/questionnaire.rst

 The most important part is, however, answering the question.
 The way of how to answer the question differs based on the question type.

-The following video tutorial explains questions and different question types in more detail.
+Watch this video to learn more about question types:

 .. youtube:: jdKooHVZEhI
     :width: 100%